grzeimann/Remedy/README.md

 stable wavelength solution, but like the fiber trace, typical shifts of <~0.2 pixels occur due to changes in the ambient temperature.
 We currently do not adjust for these wavelength shifts.

+#### Scattered Light - Spectrograph
+Due to imperfections in the mirrors within each spectrograph, light from the fiber cables is scattered on the CCD creating a background that needs to be accounted for and subtracted.
+The scattered light can be modeled as a powerlaw in which a monochromatic intensity for a given fiber has a profile that falls off proportional to 1 / pixel distance.
+We find that when we add up light in the central core of fibers and compare that to the total light in the CCD, roughly 3-4% of the incident fiber light is scattered into this smoother background.
+We model this background light in the master twilight frames by first creating a power-law model for the scattered light and then normalize that model to the observed master frame.
+We then model the scattered light in the science frame by scaling the background model as a function of wavelength to account for differences between the smoothed twilight incident spectrum and the smoothed average observed science spectrum.
+We finally subtract this background model and consider the light lost due to the system rather than trying to account for it in post-processing.

 ### Advanced Reduction Steps

+#### Fiber Extraction

+#### Sky Subtraction

+#### Source Extraction

+#### Astrometric Calibration

+#### Flux Calibration

 ## Examples